Be a part of the student newspaper of record at Boston College, independent since 1970.

 As a staff writer for The Heights, you will be responsible for writing one article per week for a given section—with the exception of the magazine section, for which you will be asked to write one article every two weeks—to be published online and sometimes in the Heights e-edition.
 You will also be expected to attend weekly section meetings.

 Please submit this application by 11:59 p.m.
 EST on Jan.
 15, 2024.

 Apply to be a columnist:

 As a columnist for The Heights, you will be responsible for writing an opinions column every two weeks on a topic of your choosing.
 You will be expected to meet regularly with the opinions editor and will be published online and sometimes in the Heights e-edition.
-As a staffer, you will gain valuable experience in contributing regularly to an award-winning student newspaper.
+As a columnist, you will gain valuable experience in contributing regularly to an award-winning student newspaper.
 We’re looking for columnists who have specific interests they would like to write about.
 Your topic can range from politics to pickles, but the more passionate you are the better!
-We are also looking for a freshman experience columnist.

 Please submit this application by 11:59 p.m.
 EST on Jan.
 15, 2024.